 So even if you find a used anechoic chamber bargain, keep in mind that there are potentially significant costs for relocation.

-These guys mostly (if not all) deal with new chambers.
 If you’re looking for a used chamber, drop me a line because I hear about available used chambers from time to time.

 Ok that was a not so brief outline of several types of anechoic chamber.
 Did you find what you were looking for?
 Have any anechoic chamber experiences of your own to share?
 Let me know in the comments below.